MenakaGodakanda/genai-text-generator/README.md

-# Text Generator with Hugging Face Transformers
+# Text Generator with GenAI

 This project demonstrates the use of Generative AI to build a text generator using Hugging Face's `transformers` library.
 The model used is OpenAI's GPT-2, a popular pre-trained language model.